zethriller/MRB-Updates/README.md

 2.6.0.7 I26P4 (WIP as of 03/14/2020)
 * IO Sets
   * Added Synapse's Shock, Power Transfer, Preemptive Optimization (EndMod), Bombardment, Artillery (RangedAOE).
 Up-to-date as of I26p5 build 3.
+  * Cleaned up Sudden Acceleration: Knockback to Knockdown effects.
+This set will now only affect the power it is on (same as in-game).

 * Pools
   * Added Experimentation power pool, fixed powerset icon.